Princee-21/Senito/README.md

 ---

-### 🔐 Audit & Organization Management
+## 🔐 Audit & Organization Management

-Sentio also provides supporting management functionality including:
+Sentio also includes supporting management functionality such as:

 - Activity and audit logging
 - Organization settings